kterusaki/slate/source/includes/accounts/_create.md

 Parameter | Type | Description
 --------- | ------- | -----------
-name | String (required) | The name of the Account to be created.
+name | String (required) | The name of the Account to be created. fieldValues | Object | A collection of values for Account Property objects.
+For details about saving account propery data, see [that section](#account-properties).